hupe13/extensions-leaflet-map-github/readme.md

 ## Upgrade Notice

+### 2.2.1
+Please check the pages where you use zoomhomemap, if it still works as it should.
+Check the help at /wp-admin/admin.php?page=extensions-leaflet-map&tab=zoomhome

 ### 2.1.2
 Please set in [elevation] preferCanvas to false due to a bug in MacOS and iOS, see https://github.com/Raruto/leaflet-elevation/issues/123

-### 1.4
-Please check the pages where you use zoomhomemap, if it still works as it should.
-Check the help at /wp-admin/admin.php?page=extensions-leaflet-map&tab=zoomhome

-### 1.0.1
-Elevation profile on smartphone works now.